gazebosim/gz-math/tutorials/example_vector2.md

 \page example_vector2 Vector example

-This tutorial explains how to use the `Vector` class from Ignition Math library.
+This tutorial explains how to use the `Vector` class from Gazebo Math library.

 ## C++ example